 Ok friends, today I’m talking about one of the hardest (and least talked about) aspects of postpartum recovery: bleeding (or lochia).
 I absolutely hated this aspect of postpartum.
 HATED IT.
 So I reached out to my readers for some suggestions on your favorite products (since you can’t use a menstrual cup or tampons).
 Keep reading for all the options!

 Postpartum bleeding is exactly like your period-but longer and heavier and contains things like mucus and tissue from your uterus, mostly from where the placenta was attached.
 It’s even normal to have fairly large clots and chunks of tissue come out (fun!)
-It’s your body shedding all the extra blood and tissue it needed to nourish baby during pregnancy.
-Lochia starts right after the delivery and the bleeding can last 4-6 weeks (every woman is different, though, and for some it’s shorter and others it’s longer!)
+It’s your body shedding all the extra blood and tissue it needed to nourish the baby during pregnancy.
+Lochia starts right after the delivery and the bleeding can last 4-6 weeks (every woman is different, though, and for some, it’s shorter and for others, it’s longer!)
 The bleeding is extra heavy in the first 10 days and slowly starts to lessen with time.
-And-on top of all of this-you can’t put anything in your vagina to help with the bleeding, so as I mentioned earlier: no tampons or menstrual cups.
+And-on top of all of this you can’t put anything in your vagina to help with the bleeding, so as I mentioned earlier: no tampons or menstrual cups.

 I’m here to share some must-haves to help you get through this seemingly never-ending time (which-I PROMISE-does eventually end.)

 Comfort is the key to life in the 4th trimester and leaks can, and will, happen.
 So, I suggest dark leggings, yoga pants, and robes to help!

 - Dealing with the “discomfort” (let’s be real: the pain)